web-animations/web-animations-codelabs/iconpopups/step2.md

 Try it out now!
 Load the `start/index.html` file in your browser, and click on an icon.
 You should see the fill occur on open.

+> Note!
+If you use Chrome Developer Tools (or similar, on another browser) to disable the `overflow: hidden` CSS property of `.popup`, you can see the full extent of the fill circle.

 Finally, the very last line sets the duration of the effect to 1000, or one second.
 This is actually probably a bit too slow for most animations.
 Instead, let's use a duration based on the height of the popup-

 ```js